KeerthanaManikandan/ISOI_Ephys/README.md

 2. `getMonkeyParamsRS.m`: Initializes variables such as experiment date, runs, reference, folder locations.
 3. `getPreProcessedDataRestingState.m`: Processes and stores rs-ISOI data from experiments involving rs-ISOI only.
 4. `getMasks.m`:Loads the masks for a specific run.
-5. `calculateSeedSignal.m:** Calculates the mean seed signal to generate FC map.
+5. `calculateSeedSignal.m`: Calculates the mean seed signal to generate FC map.
 6. `plotCorrMap.m`:Calculates the FC map for a seed given a seed signal.
 7. `removeBadTimesFromSpec.m`: This function removes the bad times determined from the spectrogram which have not been removed previously.
 8. `plotLagProfiles.m`: Plots the median cross-correlations as a function of lag and returns the peak negative correlations and lag.